Ron Wasserman: Later Saban projects

 Shortly after leaving Saban, he got hired to do background music for Funimation's English dub of Dragon Ball Z, which during the first two seasons was co-handled by Saban and voice acting studio Ocean Productions.
 Saban's role in the dub was to distribute it to syndicated television (primarily Fox, WB and UPN affiliates) and to produce the soundtrack, with the company also demanding numerous censorship edits in order to get it on to American TV.
 It was Saban who hired Wasserman for Dragon Ball Z, and, according to Wasserman, they let him compose the music from his home as they didn't care about the show.
 Wasserman was allowed to give it a darker and heavier sound than previous shows he had worked on, since he would never receive creative notes when he sent the music to Saban.
 Regarding Dragon Ball Z, Wasserman remembered in 2017 that "I got to do whatever I wanted, so I went with this really heavy, weird stuff".
+Wasserman recorded the Dragon Ball Z score in the living room of his Los Angeles apartment, via multiple keyboard synthesizers and a Mac computer, which was running in Performer mode for the MIDI sequencer.
+Synthesizer gear he used included a Proteus 1 and Proteus 2, and a Kurzweil K2500R.
+To synchronize his music with the animation, he utilized raw VHS tapes of Dragon Ball Zs dub prepared with dual audio tracks.
+One track provided a mono mix of dialogue and sound effects, while the other had an SMPTE timecode, an audio signal that functioned as a digital clock to lock his Mac's MIDI sequencer to the video's playback.
+By locking the two devices together, the MIDI software would automatically chase the tape, jumping to the correct musical cue whenever Wasserman played, rewound, or fast-forwarded the VHS.
+This ensured frame-accurate precision for the musical scoring, despite the video being played from an external analog source.
+Wasserman scored while the VHS played on his living room's 27-inch tube television.
+Wasserman noted that while the timecode track was dedicated to data, he could still faintly hear the show's dialogue bleeding through that channel as he worked.
+He would deliver his final mixes for episodes to Saban on Digital Audio Tape (DAT).
 Since Wasserman was no longer employed by Saban at this point, they paid him on an episode by episode basis to score Dragon Ball Z. Prior to hiring Wasserman on Dragon Ball Z, Saban had already created their own theme song for the show called "Rock the Dragon", which had composer Jeremy Sweet on vocals.
 At that time, Sweet was also doing music for Power Rangers Zeo (1996), which was the first Power Rangers season to have been made after Wasserman left Saban in late 1995.